-These results demonstrate that the assumed incremental fuel inventory incented by ESI are a reasonable and plausible responses by market participants.
-Figure 16 to Figure 18 show that there are still opportunities to earn substantial returns from supplying DA energy and DA energy options during periods of system stress by increasing the holding of fuel oil.
-These incentives will be greatest for those resources with the greatest risk of having fuel inventories reduced to the point that it constrains supply decisions, illustrating that ESI's incentives efficiently target those opportunities to increase inventory that would provide the greatest value to system reliability relative to their incremental costs.
+These results also show that the assumed incremental fuel inventory incented by ESI appears consistent with plausible responses by market participants.
+Figure 16 to Figure 19 demonstrate the new financial incentives created by ESI to improve delivery of real-time energy during stressed system.
+These figures show that, even after accounting for incremental inventory incented by ESI, there are still opportunities to earn substantial returns from supplying DA energy and DA energy options during periods of system stress by increasing the holding of fuel oil.

+In total, analysis of hourly FER and ESI product pricing demonstrates the strong incentives that would be created by the ESI proposal.
+If adopted, ESI would expose market participants to greater financial cost if they sell forward positions that are not backed by physical inventory.
+These price signals would be strongest during stressed conditions, providing price signals that are aligned with the periods of need.
+During these periods of need, the incentives to take steps to improve deliverability will be greatest for those resources with the greatest risk of having fuel inventories reduced to the point that it constrains supply decisions, illustrating that ESI's incentives efficiently target those opportunities to increase inventory that would provide the greatest value to system reliability relative to their incremental costs.